ryanjabr/Insurance-Claims-and-Underwriting-Dashboard/README.md

 👉 Motor started as a stable performer but is now under strain: rising severity, falling settlement quality, and worsening retention (renewal ratio) make it a weak segment needing corrective action.

-- For detailed year-by-year analysis, see [Detailed Analysis](Detailed%20Analysis.md)
+- For detailed year-by-year analysis, see [Detailed Analysis - Motor](Detailed%20Analysis.md#motor-insurance-2020---2022)

 ------------------------------------------------------------------------------------------------------------------------------------------